Getting informed consent for user research

 Providing a research information and consent sheet #

-Give each participant an information and consent sheet provides them with the information they need to give informed consent
+We give each participant an information and consent sheet that provides them with the information they need to give informed consent.

-Provide the information and consent sheet when the potential participants are invited to take part in your research.
-And again when each participant is booked in, and you send them details of their specific session.
+We provide the information and consent sheet when the potential participants are invited to take part in your research.
+And again when each participant is booked in, and we are sending them details of their specific session.

 Collecting a record of informed consent #

-For user research sessions where you will not meet the participant face to face, you can:
+For user research sessions where we will not meet the participant face to face, we can:

 - ask the participant to reply by email confirming their informed consent